 How much does installing an electric car charging station cost?
 Study the list of charging stations below and you'll find prices from $399 US to $1000 US, or more.
 The wiring should be very inexpensive, less than $500 to hire an electrician.

 Why so much?
 Isn't there a cheaper way?
 Yes there is.
 The cheapest is to simply use the 120 volt line charger supplied with the car.
+An overnight 10 hour charging session gives about 40 miles of range, which is sufficient for most daily commutes.

 Can't I just run an extension cord to charge my electric car?
 Electric cars do not have a regular plug for charging the car.
 The J1772 protocol was selected for a wide range of reasons including safety.
 That means connecting electricity to the car must be done using a J1772 plug.
 See Safely use Extension Cords when charging an electric car or electric motorcycle